fgimenez/vagrant-shell-commander/README.md

 # Vagrant::Shell::Commander

-Vagrant plugin for executing arbitrary shell commands on guest
+Vagrant plugin for executing arbitrary shell commands on guest.
+Executes the given command on all the machines on multinode environments.
+It also gives the option to specify a working directory.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'vagrant-shell-commander'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

-    $ gem install vagrant-shell-commander
+    $ vagrant plugin install vagrant-shell-commander

 ## Usage

-TODO: Write usage instructions here
+To execute a command on all the machines:

+    $ vagrant sh --cmd 'free'

+Restrict the machine to run:

+    $ vagrant sh --cmd 'free' machine1

+Add working directory:

+    $ vagrant sh --cmd 'ls -al' --cwd '/srv/www'

 ## Contributing